butler-julie/DataExplorationAndVisualization/README.md

 ## Introduction

 ## Instructions for Running with Google Colab
+[Google Colab](https://colab.research.google.com) is a cloud based software which runs Python notebooks.
+One of the main perks of Google Colab is that many popular Python libraries come pre-installed, so there is not set-up needed.
+You can run this tutorial on Google Colab by

 ## Instructions for Running Locally
 To run this tutorial locally, you must have Python3 installed along with the following packages: